Home / SMSFs / SMSF admin and compliance / SMSFs structures: Corporate or individual trustee?

 These responsibilities include annual fund auditing, reporting and taxation obligations to the Australian Taxation Office (ATO).
 All SMSF trustees must sign a trustee declaration indicating they understand all their legal obligations.

-According to the most recent ATO statistics, 63% of all SMSFs have corporate trustees and this structure is becoming increasingly popular.
-In the 12 months to June 2020, 81% of new SMSFs were set up with corporate trustees.
+According to the most recent ATO statistics as of 30 June 2025, 72% of all SMSFs have corporate trustees and this structure is becoming increasingly popular.

 How a corporate trustee structure works